 If an employer refuses to get vaccinated, avoid asking intrusive questions as doing so could lead to a potential discrimination lawsuit.
 Do not ask your employees to provide more information than necessary when requesting proof of vaccination to avoid violating state and federal laws.

-Speak with our employment lawyers at Structure Law Group, LLP, to learn everything you need to know about employers’ rights and obligations when mandating COVID-19 vaccines.
+Speak with our California employment lawyers at Structure Law Group, LLP, to learn everything you need to know about employers’ rights and obligations when mandating COVID-19 vaccines.
 Call (408) 441-7500 or complete our contact form to get a case review.